Bratwursts are a summer staple. Of course, it doesn’t have to be summer to enjoy these deliciously flavored sausages.

 Start by preheating your oven to 375ºF.
 Put your baking pan in the oven as soon as you turn it on to preheat.
 You want your baking sheet nice and hot when you put the brats on.

-Once the oven reaches the proper temperature, put the brats on your baking pan and let it cook for 30 minutes, turning halfway through.
+Once the oven reaches the proper temperature, put the brats on your baking pan and let it cook for 30 minutes (use this timer from Amazon), turning halfway through.

 Method 3 – Cast Iron Grill Pan (My favorite)